HeardLibrary/workshops/Curating Digital Collections/readMe.md

 * Digital Collection: a collection of objects (digitized or born digital) stored in digital formats and accessible over a network.
 * Examples: Library, Museum, Archive, Research

+### Discussion
+* What are some digital collections that you have used?
+* How are digital collections used in scholarship?

 ###What is Omeka?
 Omeka is a web publishing platform for sharing digital collections and building online exhibits with the items in these collections.
 Omega might be a good solution for a digital archive, research collection, student research and course work, prototyping larger digital projects.
 It is not a blogging platform or preservation system.
 It is a quick way to put up a website to showcase a digital collection.